 While we aren’t often put in chased-by-tiger situations, we do have other daily stressors that keep our cortisol levels higher than they should be, such as getting stuck in a traffic jam or dealing with some family drama.

 High cortisol levels are linked to various health problems, so anything we can do to keep that cortisol in check is a good thing!

 The mechanism behind this is similar to that of reducing anxiety.
 As the weighted blanket applies deep touch pressure, your body produces more serotonin.
-Serotonin is a precursor to melatonin, which is the main sleep hormone.
-Melatonin tells your body that it’s time to relax and get to sleep.
+Serotonin is a precursor to melatonin, which is our body's main sleep hormone.
+Melatonin tells your body it’s time to relax and get to sleep.

-One study done on college students found that using a weighted blanket showed improvements in both sleep quality and anxiety symptoms.
+One study done on college students found that using a weighted blanket benefits both sleep quality and anxiety symptoms.

 RLS is a neurological condition that can be described by an uncomfortable, unpleasant, and uncontrollable urge to move or twitch the legs.
 When consumed by these symptoms, people have a hard time sleeping and may be at increased risk for depression.

 Many people with RLS only have symptoms at night, or when trying to fall asleep.
 There is no known cure for RLS, but many things can help, including weighted blankets.

 The deep touch pressure that a weighted blanket provides can cause RLS symptoms to subside, which helps improve sleep quality.
 Some studies have linked RLS to anxiety, so this may be another reason why weighted blankets can help.